The contact process with fitness on random trees: Proof of Theorem

+where in the last inequality we have used that we are working on the probability measure conditional on the event $A_{f,k}^{\rho}$ which states that the set of children of $\rho$ with $\xi_v\ge 1$ and $\mathcal{F}_v\ge \vartheta$ has cardinality $k$. \end{proof}

-For the proof of Theorem \ref{teo_noexptail}, we need the following two lemmas, which the reader can find in \cite[Lemma 2.3 and Lemma 3.4]{pemantle1992contact}.
+Now we need the following two lemmas, which the reader can find in \cite[Lemma 2.3 and Lemma 3.4]{pemantle1992contact}.
 The first lemma gives a lower bound for the probability that a binomial random variable is at least~$1$.
-The second lemma gives a necessary condition for $\liminf_{t\to\infty}g(t)$ to be positive, where $g$ is a function on the non-negative reals numbers.
-From the definition of $\lambda_2$, we can see that it will be convenient to apply this result to the function $g(t)=\mathbb{P}(\rho\in X_t)$.
+The second lemma gives a necessary condition for $\liminf_{t\to\infty}g(t)$ to be positive, where $g$ is a function on the non-negative \nat{real} numbers.

 \begin{lemma}[{\cite[Lemma 2.3]{pemantle1992contact}}] Let $M$ be a positive integer-valued random variable and pick $p<\mathbb{E} [M]$.
 For any $x\in (0,1]$, let $M_x$ be a random variable with binomial distribution \normalfont{\textbf{Bin}}$(M,x)$.
-Then there exits $\epsilon >0$ such that \end{lemma}
+Then there exits $\delta >0$ such that \end{lemma}

 \begin{lemma}[{\cite[Lemma 3.4]{pemantle1992contact}}] Let $G$ be any non-decreasing function on $[0,\infty)$ such that $G(x)\geq x$ on some neighbourhood of 0.
 Suppose $g$ is a function on $[0,\infty)$ that satisfies, for some $S>0$,